ggoh29/newsClassifier/README.md

 In the first iteration, we are only able to generate vectors for a single bucket of data.
 By iterating the above step 10 times, we are able to generate a vector for all articles in the training set.
 We have also avoided information leakage.
 The idea is similar to cross validation except we get a larger training sample as opposed to validation sample.
 We can now train our gradient boosting classifier.

-The gradient boosting classifier used is from sklearn and the hyperparameters tuned using RandomisedSearchCV and GridSearchCV
+The gradient boosting classifier used is from sklearn and the hyperparameters are tuned using RandomisedSearchCV and GridSearchCV

 Our first set uses a training set of 18000 real articles and 18000 fake articles and a test set of 2000 real articles and 2000 fake articles.
 The data is obtained from https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset.
 We get the following results: